nginxinc/nginx-gateway-fabric/tests/reconfig/setup.md

    kubectl port-forward $GW_POD -n nginx-gateway 9113:9113 &
    ```

-6. Measure Time To Ready as described in each test, get the reload count, and get the average NGINX reload duration.
+6. Measure NGINX Reloads and Time to Ready Results
+   1. TimeToReadyTotal as described in each test - NGF logs.
+   2. TimeToReadyAvgSingle which is the average time between updating any resource and the
+      NGINX configuration being reloaded - NGF logs.
+   3. NGINX Reload count - metrics.
+   4. Average NGINX reload duration - metrics.
-   The average reload duration can be computed by taking the `nginx_gateway_fabric_nginx_reloads_milliseconds_sum`
+      1. The average reload duration can be computed by taking the `nginx_gateway_fabric_nginx_reloads_milliseconds_sum`
          metric value and dividing it by the `nginx_gateway_fabric_nginx_reloads_milliseconds_count` metric value.
+7. Measure Event Batch Processing Results
+   1. Event Batch Total - metrics.
+   2. Average Event Batch Processing duration - metrics.
+      1. The average event batch processing duraiton can be computed by taking the `nginx_gateway_fabric_event_batch_processing_milliseconds_sum`
+         metric value and dividing it by the `nginx_gateway_fabric_event_batch_processing_milliseconds_count` metric value.
-7. For accuracy, repeat the test suite once or twice, take the averages, and look for any anomolies or outliers.
+8. For accuracy, repeat the test suite once or twice, take the averages, and look for any anomolies or outliers.

 ## Tests